lizrose2001/lizrose2001.github.io/_portfolio/portfolio-22.md

 ---
 title: "“Proposed Thurmont Boulevard project in the works”"
-excerpt: "(March 2023) Print publication from the Emmitsburg News Journal, in partnership with the Woodsboro-Walkersville News Journal"
+excerpt: "(March 2023) Print publication from the Emmitsburg News Journal, in partnership with the Woodsboro-Walkersville News Journal - “The proposed roadway is approximately half a mile long and described by CAO Jim Humerick as “an infrastructure project with connectivity and accessibility components.”
+Not only will the road provide an additional pedestrian, bicycle, and vehicle connection, it will also address aging water and sewage infrastructure and create new environmental opportunities...”"
 collection: portfolio
 ---